Who we are:

 In 2002 Colin led a group of 45 members on a tour of Italy, which included a visit to Asolo, where he studied with Tito Gobbi, and where he thought of the concept of Sing Australia.
 This was the beginning of annual Sing Australia tours overseas.
-In May 2012 Sing Australia completed its sixth tour to Italy and this tour marked the 22nd overseas tour for Sing Australia.
-Colin has also led tours to Turkey that have included participation in the commemorative services at Gallipoli on Anzac day for 7 consecutive years.
+Colin has now led 23 overseas tours.
+Highlights have been participation in the commemorative services at Gallipoli on Anzac day for 7 consecutive years.
 Other tours have been to Canada, USA, Thailand, Vietnam, France, Austria, Germany, Scotland, Ireland, Spain and New Zealand and multiple tours on Italy.
 Other highlights have been:-

 The tour to France in 2008 included singing for the 90th commemorations at Fromelle in France.

 In June 2006 he led a Sing Australia tour to Canada that included singing at the Opening Ceremony of the World Peace Forum in Vancouver.

 Colin Slater ran a singing teaching studio for many years for the benefit of Sing Australia members in Canberra.
 The singing abilities of the students varied from beginners to advanced.